 Getting started with App Store Optimization is a great leap forward for your app business.

 So, how do you get started with App Store Optimization?
 Do you just start by finding keywords and trying them?

 The first step of App Store Optimization, as a result, should be turning the spotlight to your own app and identifying the strong and weak parts of your app’s marketing strategy.

 Without knowing where your app stands in the competition, how are you going to come up with a strategy?
-That’s why knowing where you stand in your category, which keywords are you ranking for the best, which keywords bring you the most traffic and how people view your apps is absolutely vital for you to be able to have a proper App Store Optimization strategy.
+That’s why knowing where you stand in your category, which keywords you are ranking for the best, which keywords bring you the most traffic, and how people view your apps is absolutely vital for you to be able to have a proper App Store Optimization strategy.